What is an MHA Degree?

 MHA Search

-Future managers consider MBA in healthcare programs as management degrees with a healthcare focus.
-An MBA is considered a generalist degree, with programs that are designed to broadly apply to a wide variety of industries and professional contexts.
-All MBA programs feature a similar core curriculum that addresses fundamental business needs, opportunities, and challenges as leaders.
-MBA candidates can also choose to specialize in specific fields, sectors, or concentrations like healthcare, which add about two or three elective courses to the core curriculum.
+Future managers consider an MBA in healthcare programs as management degrees with a healthcare focus.
+An MBA is viewed as a generalist degree, with programs designed to broadly apply to different industries and professional contexts.
+MBA candidates can also specialize in specific fields, sectors, or concentrations, adding about two or three elective courses to the core curriculum.

-An MHA is a leadership degree tailored to create professionals qualified to meet the specific needs, opportunities, and administrative challenges of the healthcare industry.
+An MHA is a leadership degree tailored to meet the healthcare industry’s needs, opportunities, and administrative challenges.
 Courses cover topics like finance, accounting, policy, law, management, and marketing.
-Like an MBA, an MHA program uses real-life examples, case studies, projects, presentations, tests, and instruction materials.
-Like an MPH, the MHA degree focuses specifically on examples that are related to and impact healthcare.
+Like an MBA, an MHA program uses real-life examples, case studies, projects, presentations, and more.
+In addition, the MHA degree focuses on models related to the impact of healthcare.

-Students have a variety of options when it comes to earning their MHA.
-They can choose from an on-campus or online program, or a mixture of the two (i.e., hybrid or blended programs).
-Some curriculums are accelerated or full-time, while others are part-time.
-There are also specialization options available in areas such as population management, senior services, data management, and other areas.
+They can choose from an on-campus or online program or a mixture of hybrid or blended programs.
+Some curricula are accelerated or full-time, while others are part-time.
+In addition, specialization options are available in population management, senior services, data management, and more.

 Benefits of Earning an MHA

 One of the biggest perks of obtaining an MHA is the potential for a higher salary.
-The average annual pay for medical and health services managers was $115,160, according to the Bureau of Labor Statistics (May 2019).
+The median annual pay for medical and health services managers was $117,960, according to the Bureau of Labor Statistics (BLS 2025) data.

-According to the BLS (2019), opportunities for medical and health services managers are expected to grow 18 percent nationally between 2018 and 2028, much faster than the average for all occupations (5 percent).
-This growth is attributed in part to the aging population, which is leading to an increased demand for healthcare services.
+According to the BLS (2025), opportunities for medical and health services managers are expected to grow 23 percent nationally between 2024 and 2034, much faster than the average for all occupations (3 percent).
+This growth is partly attributed to the aging population, leading to an increased demand for healthcare services.

 What to Expect from an MHA Program